 6. Turn on power to the pump (if it not already on) and press [PURGE].
-The P4000's Purge Menu (Figure 1.9) differs from the P2000/P200 (Figure 1.10).
 The cursor should appear under the word Purge on the display.
-Press [+] until the word ALL appears on the P4000, or BOTH appears on the P2000/P200.
+Press [+] until the word ALL appears on the P4000.

 NOTE: Do not purge ALL or BOTH unless all solvent lines are connected, and contain solvent.
 If this is not the case, select the appropriate solvent (A, B, C, D), instead.